NCBI-Hackathons/MASSIF-BLAST/README.md

 ## Setup
 ### System
-System needs linux with [docker](https://www.docker.com/what-docker).
+System needs linux with [docker](https://www.docker.com/what-docker) compatibility.
 Depending on the module, the size of the genome of interest, and the amount of supporting data, the pipeline can require a significant amount of computational resources.
 We recommend using a computer that has at least 4 processor cores, 16 Gb of RAM, and approximately 3 Gb hard drive space.

 ### Use
 Please see our [docker README.md](https://github.com/NCBI-Hackathons/MASSIF-BLAST/tree/master/docker/base/README.md)